-The fourth type - Post-service claims - is the claim for payment of benefits after services or supplies have been received.
+This Section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
+See Section 3 for information on pre-service claims procedures (services, drugs or supplies requiring prior Plan approval), including urgent care claims procedures.
 When you see Plan physicians, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
 Just present your identification card and pay your copayment, coinsurance, or deductible.

 You will only need to file a claim when you receive emergency services from non-plan providers.
 Sometimes these providers bill us directly.
 Check with the provider.

 If you need to file the claim, here is the process: